 Decades of Experience – Ready to Work for You

 Want a law firm that can persevere in a 21-year legal battle?
-One that has won multiple record – setting verdicts for mesothelioma clients?
-Or one that is willing to take an issue to the United States Supreme Court in order to safeguard the rights of people who are other law firms‘ clients?
+One that has won multiple record-setting verdicts for mesothelioma clients?
+One that is willing to take an issue to the United States Supreme Court in order to safeguard the rights of people who are other law firms’ clients?

 Then you want Baron & Budd.

-Established almost four decades ago to fight for for workers injured by asbestos, Baron & Budd has expanded to confront not only the asbestos industry but also other societal threats such as water contamination, unsafe pharmaceutical drugs and devices, overtime violations, trucking accidents, financial industry fraud, nursing home abuse and automobile recalls.
+Established more than four decades ago to fight for workers injured by asbestos, Baron & Budd has expanded to confront not only the asbestos industry but also other societal threats such as water contamination, unsafe pharmaceutical drugs and devices, trucking accidents, financial industry fraud, and automobile recalls.

 Today, we offer Americans protection in virtually every aspect of their lives.

 Or take water contamination.
+Recently, the Environmental Litigation Group at Baron & Budd announced a proposed nationwide class action settlement with Monsanto Company, Pharmacia, LLC, and Solutia, Inc. for nearly $800 million, resolving national PCB water contamination claims for a proposed class of governmental entities.
 In 2010 Scott Summy, head of Baron & Budd’s Environmental Litigation Group, was one of four lawyers nationally chosen to serve both on the Plaintiffs’ Executive Committee for the Gulf Oil Spill Multi-District Litigation (MDL) and as a member of the Plaintiffs’ Steering Committee (PSC).

 Although we are proud of the national recognition we have received for our work, we are most honored that our clients consistently call and write to share their thankfulness for our help.